 all donations, up to a total of $10,000.
 This means you can double

-I am extending my matching gift commitment to January 31, 2021.
+even more, I am extending my matching gift commitment to January 31, 2022.

 Please make your gift today!

 P.S.
 Let me double the impact of your gift… Every donation counts!